Life Lines

 Continue With

 2 more rescue breaths, mouth to mouth and nose.
-Followed by another 30 compression's .
+Followed by another 30compressions.

-If the airway does not clear then you must go and make the 999/112 call.
+If the airway does not clear, then you must go and make the 999/112 call.

 TAKE BABY WITH YOU

-Once you have made the call place the baby on the floor and continue to perform CPR
+Once you have made the call, place the baby on the floor and continue to perform CPR

-Ratio 2 breaths with 30 compression's
+Ratio 2 breaths with 30 compressions

 Why would I use this process?

-At this stage the baby may still not be breathing" HAVE A GO" use CPR to get the baby breathing again.
+At this stage, the baby may still not be breathing."
+HAVE A GO."
+Use CPR to get the baby breathing again.

 Choking Assessment 4

-Take your time as you go through this assessment read the question as some have more than 1 answer.
-This assessment requires your to score 7 out of 10.
-Your score will appear at the end of the assessment, you can check your answers and a email is sent to you and Life Lines of the result
+Take your time as you go through this assessment.
+Read the question as some have more than 1 answer.
+This assessment requires you to score 7 out of 10.
+Your score will appear at the end of the assessment.
+You can check your answers, and an email will be sent to you with and Life Lines of the result

 GOOD LUCK